This topic describes how Zendesk administrators work with the Zendesk Agent Workspace.

 If there are multiple accounts defined for the same channel type (for example, WhatsApp), tickets can be routed by only by channel type, not by a specific integration account.

-You can also use Channel conditions to create social messaging views for agents to share.
-You can pick a specific social messaging channel, or add multiple channels.
+You can also use Channel conditions to create messaging views for agents to share.
+You can pick a specific messaging channel, or add multiple channels.
 See example below.
 For more information on creating views, see Creating views to manage ticket workflows.

 About the agent experience